June 17 2023 is the last day to register to vote in the upcoming Primary Election on Tuesday, June 25 2023.

 Vote by affidavit or provisional ballot (a paper ballot in an envelope) if you have any problems with your registration.

-Students can register to vote either at school or home, whatever address they consider their primary legal residence.
+Students can register to vote either at school or at home, at whatever address they consider their primary legal residence.
 For more information, visit the Campus Vote Project or League of Women Voters’ student voting guides for New York.

 People with disabilities can vote at their local polling place with the assistance of a person of their choice (other than an employer, an agent of an employer, or an officer or agent of a labor union).
 If a voter requesting assistance does not select a specific person, they will be assisted by two election inspectors, each from a different party.
 Polling places in New York are required to be accessible unless they are granted an exemption.
 If a polling place is not accessible, contact the local board of elections and ask for an accommodation or an absentee ballot application.
 If voting in person is not feasible, voters with disabilities have the right to vote by absentee ballot and to automatically receive an absentee ballot for subsequent elections.

 For more information please visit:

 To learn about disability rights trainings for local boards of elections or poll workers, contact the NYCLU.